josh-wong/remove-copy-folder-scripts/docs/index.md

 # remove-folder and copy-folder scripts🤖

-> **Warning**
->
+!!! warning**

-> These scripts only run properly if the destination (dest) path doesn't already exist.
+    These scripts only run properly if the destination (dest) path doesn't already exist.
 If the folder with the same name exists, this script will not run properly.

 By using the **remove-folder** and **copy-folder** scripts and configuring each script as a task in Task Scheduler in Windows, you can automate the process of copying files from one folder into another folder on Windows.